-All holders of record of our common stock, par value \$.01 per share, at the close of business on September 25, 2012, the record date, will be entitled to notice of and to vote at the special meeting of stockholders.
-At the close of business on the record date, we had shares of common stock outstanding and entitled to vote.
-A majority, or , of such shares of common stock will constitute a quorum for the transaction of business at the special meeting of stockholders.
+All holders of record of our common stock, par value \$.01 per share, and our preferred stock, par value \$.01 per share, at the close of business on September 25, 2012, the record date, will be entitled to notice of and to vote at the special meeting of stockholders.
+At the close of business on the record date, we had 12,542,063 shares of common stock outstanding and entitled to vote and 2,416,785 shares of preferred stock outstanding and entitled to vote on Proposal 2 only.
+A majority, or 7,177,325, of such shares of capital stock will constitute a quorum for the transaction of business at the special meeting of stockholders.

-The proxy card and this proxy statement will be mailed to stockholders on or about , 2012.
+The proxy card and this proxy statement will be mailed to stockholders on or about October 1, 2012.